top of page

 During construction of the jetty, it is assumed that McKail shared accommodation with James Dunn in a cottage on Stirling Terrace.
 Work on the jetty had not long commenced as the tender was not granted until mid-August 1837.

 In September 1837 Patrick Taylor and Mary Bussell were arriving at the harbour aboard the ship Champion after being married in Perth.
 Dunn and McKail saw the ship entering the harbour and wishing to welcome the couple, they set about firing a newly installed cannon.
+Whether the pair were intoxicated or not is open to conjecture however we do know that the firing mechanism shattered, and James Dunn lost his hand.
+There has been supposition that Dunn either lost his hand or his arm.

 From extensive research, we have concluded that James Dunn’s hand was initially blown off with the explosion.
 A photograph of Dunn could indicate that he subsequently lost his arm, possibly because of infection.
 This tragic event seemed to have played heavily upon the normally confident McKail.